-- 73. The insurance industry has thus recognized that the presence of virus or disease can constitute physical damage to property since at least 2006. - 74.
-Defendant intentionally chose not to include CP 01 40 07 06 in the Policies. - 75.
+- 70. The insurance industry has thus recognized that the presence of virus or disease can constitute physical damage to property since at least 2006. - 71.
+Defendant intentionally chose not to include CP 01 40 07 06 in the Policies and in its insurance policies issued to other Class members. - 72.
 The Policies (Ex.
 9 at p.
 48-49; Ex.
 11 at p.
 4-5) contain exclusions for any loss "caused directly or indirectly" by acts of biological terrorism, including any "dispersal . . . of pathogenic . . . material."
-These exclusions are not applicable to the losses suffered by the Restaurants described herein. - 76.
-Defendant chose not to include similar language in the Policies that would cover catastrophic disease outbreaks that are unrelated to terrorism, like pandemics. - 77.
-Defendant is aware of contractual force majeure clauses that suspend duties to perform in the event of a global pandemic. - 78.
-Defendant chose not to use force majeure clauses in the Policies.
+These exclusions are not applicable to the losses suffered by the Restaurants described herein.

+- 73. Defendant chose not to include similar language in the Policies or in insurance policies issued to other Class members that would cover catastrophic disease outbreaks that are unrelated to terrorism, like pandemics. - 74.
+Defendant is aware of contractual force majeure clauses that suspend duties to perform in the event of a global pandemic. - 75.
+Defendant chose not to use force majeure clauses in the Policies or in insurance policies issued to other Class members.